ThanKarab/MinimalSpanningSubnet/README.md

-# MinimalSpanningSubnet
+# Find the Minimal Spanning Subnet of ips

-Find the Minimal Spanning Subnet of ips in Python
+## Language: Python